-Pre-completion OPT: Work experience that is permitted during the student's academic program (before the student's program end date that is printed on the I-20).
-1. Student schedules an appointment with an International Pre-completion OPT does not count against the 12 month post-completion OPT if student works less than 20 hrs per week.
+Pre-completion OPT: Work experience that is permitted during the student's academic program (before the student's program end date that is printed on the I-20). post-completion OPT if student works less than 20 hrs per week.
 Internships are approved under the Curricular